johannesulf/dsigma/docs/start/background.rst

 While the shear response and responsivity describe how the measured shapes of individual galaxies are affected by the measurement pipeline, the selection bias :math:`m_\mathrm{sel}` describes the phenomenon that the selection of sources, i.e., quality cuts, can depend on the intrinsic shape itself.
 If not corrected, this effect could lead to biases in the mean tangential shear.

 Correcting for selection bias is handled differently between different surveys. :code:`dsigma` implements this by calculating per-object estimates of :math:`m_\mathrm{sel}`.
-One can then calculate a mean :math:`m_\mathrm{sel}` and correct the measurements for the selection bias in the same way as for the shear response term :math:`m` describe above.
+One can then calculate a mean :math:`m_\mathrm{sel}` and correct the measurements for the selection bias in the same way as for the shear response term :math:`m` described above.
 Luckily, the selection bias affects the shear only at the level of :math:`\sim 1\%`.

-Please have a look at the tutorials for DES and HSC to see how this is implemented in practice.
 For HSC in particular, the multiplicative selection bias takes the form

 .. math::